ThinkBigAnalytics/AoaDemoModels/model_definitions/03c9a01f-bd46-4e7c-9a60-4282039094e6/README.md

 - scaler.pkl    (the scaler file)

 # Evaluation
-Evaluation is defined in the `evalute` method in [scoring.py](model_modules/scoring.py) and it returns the following metrics
+Evaluation is defined in the `evaluate` method in [scoring.py](model_modules/scoring.py) and it returns the following metrics

     Accuracy
     Recall